 Success in any career today demands flexibility based in three skill areas: the ability to think critically, the ability to analyze information from a variety of sources and apply that analysis to solving problems, and the ability to communicate that analysis to others.
 These skills are particularly critical for careers in law, government, business, teaching, medicine, as well as for successes in graduate or professional school.
 Both Political Science and Legal Studies equip students in these three areas.

 Do you wish you could major in PRE-LAW?

-While Pre-Law is a major at many colleges and universities, at ECU, we channel students either into political science or legal studies.
-While you will not have to decide right away, we suggest that you make a decision by your Sophomore year so you can take the recommended General Education classes for your major and get on the right track.
-For more information or advice, contact Dr. Christine Pappas, Pre-Law Advisor, at email@example.com.
+While Pre-Law is a major at many colleges and universities, at ECU we channel students either into Political Science or Legal Studies.
+Close to 100 percent of ECU students are accepted into law school!
+While you will not have to decide right away, we suggest you make a decision by your Sophomore year so you can take the recommended General Education classes for your major and get on the right track.
+For more information or advice, contact Dr. Christine Pappas, Pre-Law advisor, at email@example.com.